How to Extend Your MEXT Scholarship

 For Embassy-Recommended MEXT Scholars, it is possible to change universities when moving from research student to degree-seeking student status.
 You can fill in up to two choices of university/graduate school for your next degree.
 However, the student’s current advising professor must clearly explain the need for the change in the adviser’s section of the extension application form if you list another university or graduate school as your first or second choice.
 If you end up pursuing your next degree at a university/graduate school other than one of the ones on your list, you would lose the MEXT Scholarship.

-University-Recommended MEXT Scholars (including PGP scholars) will lose their scholarships if they change universities.
+University-Recommended MEXT Scholars will lose their scholarships if they change universities.

 Slots